terra-campaigns/arrival/_arrivalNotions.md

 - [ ] Mercian cult will rise as it will protect against attacks of undead - follow the idea of the bandit camp
 - [ ] Campfire scene - what characters want?
 - [ ] Once PCs re-establish glasrath, they are revered as Masters (semi-religious).
-- [ ] War in the south, deep freeze
 - [ ] **Encounter with sapient that relates that a flood that drowned out a community**<br>- ***Seed:*** **Mayor or Linhe, incompetent ruler who thinks only of their own safety** is working to seize **the Rainmaker's Curse** left behind by its now-dead collectors from the **Bastion tower, now left in ruins by the calamity** where it was left, but the **FFKA leaders were somehow blamed for the disaster's intensity** and their allies are preventing them from getting through.
 Unfortunately, the strain of holding back the Antagonist **Incompetent ruler who thinks only of their own safety** them unable to get the **the Rainmaker's Curse** themselves, and the **Incompetent ruler who thinks only of their own safety** may soon overwhelm them.
 - [ ] develop Avryindt to be a dark lord -(VHgtR 39)
 - [ ] Acrisae https://i.imgur.com/4CqOLy9.png